milix90/gcc/README.md

 ## Code Challenge

-This service containers 4 modules.
+This service contains 4 modules.
 They comply with the order below:

 1. generator module: prepare messages and send by HTTP request(up to 10k)
 2. coordinator module: receives requests by API and hands over them to the web socket connection